GDSC-McGill/intro-web-app-sec/README.md

 - **CSRF Protection**: Understand Cross-Site Request Forgery (CSRF) and how Spring Security helps mitigate this threat.

-- **Session Management**: Explore various session management strategies and choose the one that best suits your application.

 - **Access Control**: Define and manage access control rules for your application's resources.

 ## Usage